petitapetitio/digup/README.md

 digup tree     # display the list of modules digup tree -f  # display the list of functions

-# aggregate at the codebase level
+# the codebase wordcount
 digup wc

-# display the word count of all functions
+# the word count of all functions
 digup wc -f

+# the word count of the function my_long_function
-# aggregate at the function level (functions that contains my_long_function)
+# (to be precise, all the functions that contains my_long_function)
 digup wc -f my_long_function

 digup wc -c MyClass